This article is a detailed film production scheduling guide for producers from prep to production.

 You can also download our free stripboard scheduling template.

-Download our Free Stripboard Template This professional stripboard template is designed to work seamlessly in Excel and Google Drive.
+Need a Stripboard Schedule Template?
+This professional stripboard template is designed to work seamlessly in Excel and Google Drive.

 This professional stripboard template is designed to work seamlessly in Excel and Google Drive.